 Construction contracts and Alternative Project Delivery Systems are not Procurement Contracts pursuant to Public Authorities Law §2879 despite inclusion within the scope of the definition of a Procurement Contract pursuant to these Guidelines.
-The award of construction contracts by DASNY is authorized by legislation that may or may not require contracts to be awarded pursuant to Competitive Bids.
+The award of construction contracts and Procurement Contracts for Alternative Project Delivery Systems by DASNY is authorized by legislation that may or may not require contracts to be awarded pursuant to Competitive Bids.
 In the event of a conflict between these Guidelines and any authorizing legislation, the authorizing legislation shall control.